 Board of Trustees

-Peter Hughes KC, Chairman
+Peter Hughes KC

 Peter Hughes is Chairman of the Board of the Gardens Trust.
 After a career as a barrister in private practice, head of a large London set of chambers, and, from 2007, as a Circuit Judge, Peter Hughes retired from the Judiciary in July 2018.
 As head of chambers he had significant managerial and administrative experience.
 He completed a master’s degree course in Garden and Landscape History at London University in September 2020.
 He lives with his wife in the Lake District, where they care for an Arts and Craft house and garden.
 He is a member of the Cumbria Gardens Trust and, having been a member of the Garden History Society, of the Gardens Trust.